VitaliyOliynyk/java6se-spring3-archetype/README.md

 Profiles
 --------
-- test-integrate activated to run the tests contained in the test-integrate.
+- test-integrate activated to run the tests contained in the test-integrate directory.
 Usage:
 <pre>mvn test -Ptest-integrate</pre>
 - dist to create an application package in the directory target/dist together with libraries.
 Usage:
 <pre>mvn package -Pdist</pre>
-- win32-native-exec (should used with dist profile) for create native windows exe file.
+- win32-native-exec (should be used with dist profile) for create native windows exe file.
 Usage:
 <pre>mvn package -Pdist,win32-native-exec</pre>

 Usage